Akutagawa1998/LARF/README.md

 ### LazyBench
 OurLazyBench is available [here](our hf page) to measure **multimodal LLM's** laziness via VQA.
-The original version of LazyBench is separated into a folder containing 101 images. an annotation CSV file with questions and correct answers.
+The original version of LazyBench is separated into a folder containing 101 images, and an annotation CSV file with questions and correct answers.
+In our paper, the dataset we use contained 101 images.
 The format of the data is:

 ```
 ├── lazy_images